VirtualVasquez/liri-node-app/README.md

 * node liri.js my-tweets
 	* Shows the last 20 tweets and date of creation in the terminal/bash window

-* node liri.js spotify-this-song '<song name here>'
+* node liri.js spotify-this-song 'song name here'
 	* In the terminal/bash window, the following infomrmation about the song will be displayed
 		* Artist(s)
 		* The song's name